Timing and Synchronization

 An external clock can be used to trigger the model.
 For example, an external

-signal can be read by the PWM Capture Code Module running on an a Configurable FPGA.
+signal can be read by the PWM Capture Code Module running on a configurable I/O module.

 The signal can be used to trigger model execution using the Interrupt Code Module.

 A real-time target machine can be triggered from an external source using the DMA

 Synchronization of Different Components of the Same Target Machine